 HARLEM RENAISSANCE LESSON PLAN IDEAS

-Okay, so one of my hang-ups with teaching a poetry unit in the past has been asking kids to essentially repeat and practice the same skill over and over ad nauseam; read the poem, annotate the poem, complete the analysis sheet, etc. But what Ashley has provided in her People, Poetry, and Prose activity allows students to make specific connections and demonstrate their analysis skills in quick but thought-provoking ways.
-The activities range from collage creation to art interpretation—even Shakespeare makes an appearance—and are creative and diverse enough that students won’t feel like they are repeating the same task over and over.
+This Harlem Renaissance Unit allows students to make specific connections and demonstrate their analysis skills in quick but thought-provoking ways.
+The activities range from collage creation to art interpretation and are creative and diverse enough that students won’t feel like they are repeating the same task over and over.
 The texts within the activity are also varied and expose students to many styles and voices while still focusing on the works and contributions of some of the Harlem Renaissance’s greats.
-This Harlem Renaissance unit plan contains 20 selections from:
+This Harlem Renaissance Unit Plan contains 20 poetry selections from:

 ♦ Langston Hughes